UkoeHB/bevy_cobweb/src/react/REACT.md

 commands.send_system_event(syscommand, vec![0, 18, 42]);
 ```

+Sending a system event will cause a reaction tree to run (see [Scheduling](#scheduling)).

 ## Reactivity API

-In `bevy_cobweb`, reactivity revolves around the [`ReactCommands`](bevy_cobweb::prelude::ReactCommands) system parameter.

 ECS reactivity is only implemented for [`ReactResource`](bevy_cobweb::prelude::ReactResource) resources and [`ReactComponent`](bevy_cobweb::prelude::ReactComponent) components, which are accessed with [`ReactRes`](bevy_cobweb::prelude::ReactRes)/[`ReactResMut`](bevy_cobweb::prelude::ReactResMut) system parameters and the [`React<C>`](bevy_cobweb::prelude::React) component wrapper respectively.

-We use custom reactivity instead of Bevy change detection in order to achieve precise, responsive, recursive reactions with an ergonomic API.
+We use `ReactResource`/`ReactComponent` instead of Bevy change detection in order to achieve precise, responsive, recursive reactions with an ergonomic API.
 When Bevy implements [observers](https://github.com/bevyengine/bevy/pull/10839), we expect the 'extra' API layer to be eliminated.

 A reactor will run in the first `apply_deferred` after its reaction trigger is detected.
 If a reactor triggers other reactors, they will run immediately after the initial reactor in a telescoping fashion until the entire tree of reactions terminates.
 Recursive reactions are fully supported.
 For more details see [Scheduling](#scheduling).